chisui/dakka/thesis/main.md

   deriving (Functor, Applicative, Monad, MonadState a, MonadIO)
 ```

-`GeneralizedNewtypeDeriving` is used to derive the normaly not derivable instances like `MonadIO`.
+`GeneralizedNewtypeDeriving` is used to derive the normally not derivable instances like `MonadIO`.
 `ActorContext` has to be implemented manually.

 ```haskell